 Institutional or big money traders are playing a different game than your average trader.
-Even though the playing field is technically the same, institutional traders have different tools at their disposable and a different way to play the game.
-It’s very important for any trader to understand these big-time participants in order to know who they are actually dealing with in the market and manipulating it.
+Even though the playing field is technically the same, institutional traders have different tools at their disposal and a different way to play the game.
+Any trader needs to understand these big-time participants to know who they are actually dealing with in the market and manipulate it.

 In the market, there are all types of participants sharing the same path.
-They all want to win and they’re all competing.
-It’s up to you to understand and be aware that they’re on the road too so you don’t get hit.
+They all want to win, and they’re all competing.
+So it’s up to you to understand and be aware that they’re on the road, too, so you don’t get hit.

 There is one big difference between regular traders and institutional, big traders in the market.
 A big trader has the ability to change and manipulate the market direction.

-When they are operating in the market, accumulating and distributing their positions, they are actually affecting a change in price.
-When you trade as a simple, small trader, you can only place your order, get it filled and barely make a change to the market.
+When they are operating in the market, accumulating and distributing their positions, they are actually affecting a price change.
+However, when you trade as a simple, small trader, you can only place your order, get it filled and barely make a change to the market.

 It’s like if you have a glass of water and you put a big chunk of ice in it.
 It spills over.
 But if you just put one drop in the glass, you’ll barely upset the water.
 This is how big traders affect the market versus what you do.

-There are big signs when big players move in the market.
+There are big signs when big players move into the market.
 Since they’re so big, their activity can be seen from quite a distance.
 That’s a huge minus for these players.

-Since they’re seen, they have to apply different tactics in order to purchase or sell their positions.
+Since they’re seen, they have to apply different tactics to purchase or sell their positions.

 Imagine a big guy wants to get rid of 500 million dollars of something.
-They’ve been holding for a while and now they want to sell it off.
-Problem is, they can’t tell the market they want to get rid of 500 million dollars.
-If they reveal this, the price will go down and they’ll lose a ton of money.
+They’ve been holding for a while, and now they want to sell it off.
+The problem is, they can’t tell the market they want to get rid of 500 million dollars.
+If they reveal this, the price will go down, and they’ll lose a ton of money.

 Sometimes it gets more complicated.
 Sometimes when they sell, others see it as an opportunity to act in the opposite.

-At times they put their positions and price will affect too low and they will wait for the price to come back up.
+At times they place their positions, and the price will react too little, so they will wait for the price to come back up.
 If it doesn’t, they’ll inject orders to give the impression price is going up.
 This is done to entice other traders to buy.

 Simply put, they have enough money to manipulate the market direction.
 When it goes up, others will see the momentum and join the market.
-Then the big player can continue with their sales.
+Then the big players can continue with their sales.

-We’ve just described a pattern where the price is ranging and spiking a little up and a little down.
+We’ve just described a pattern where the price ranges and spikes a little up and a little down.
 These are all manipulations to give traders a false idea of momentum.
 The reality is, the big fish is just trying to alter the market to their benefit.

-Eventually, this big fish completes their position and all the money is back.
+Eventually, the big fish close their positions and get all the money back.

+This isn’t the end, though.
 Now the big player has to reinvest.
-After they finished the sell off, now they would want to take the same amount and to buy short orders.
-They would do the same pattern to sell but with buying.
-The ranging and the fakeouts would happen all over again but this time in the opposite direction.
+After they finished the sell-off, now they would want to take the same amount and buy short orders.
+They would make the same pattern to sell but with buying.
+The ranging and the fakeouts would happen all over again, but this time in the opposite direction.

 For further understanding of this concept, we refer you to the Wykoff theory.
-Since it was discovered in the 1920s, this theory has been a tested way to understand these moves via charts.
+Since it was discovered in the 1920s, this theory has been tested to understand these moves via charts.

 It’s very important to understand how to reconcile your trading with the other participants out there.
-These big fish will manipulate price and you have to know what the tactics for coping with these moves will be in order to play safely while trading for yourself.
+These big fish will manipulate the price, and you have to know what the tactics for coping with these moves will be to play safely while trading for yourself.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account